paulaston-volvo/box-beta/README.md

 - Unlug both batteries for 20 seconds and reconnect.
 - Do the above, then flash the Blink sketch above before re-flashingt the box software (like reformatting the thing)

+**Green and Red light.
+Not blinking**
+The small battery voltage is too low and it needs to be powered up via USB cable from laptop, or the powerbank

 **The box doesn't seem to work after I unplug my laptop**
 - Sometime unplugging the serial monitor can screw things up.
 Hit the reset button